 Luckily, the USDA keeps a history of food costs.
 This enables us to compare historical costs of food to see if food costs are on the rise.

-Let’s look at a chart that’s similar to the one above, only with costs from September of 2013 instead of September 2018.
+Let’s look at a chart that’s similar to the one above, only with costs from May 2015 instead of May 2020.

 Again, for older couples, the average food costs were lower.

 Household of two adults, one female and one male, age 51-70, May 2015:

 |Thrifty plan:||$368.10 per month||4.62% increase in five years|

 |Low-cost plan:||$475.00 per month||4.95% increase in five years|